remotesynth/certifiedfreshevents/content/speakers/dave-nugent.md

 draft: false
 ---

-David is a JavaScript developer and enthusiast who runs the ForwardJS confernence.
+David is a JavaScript developer and enthusiast who runs the ForwardJS conference.
 By day, he works as a developer advocate - cognitive, data and analytics for IBM.
 He's passionate about the open web, open source and donut shops that are open late.
 You can check out his previous [presentations on GitHub](https://github.com/drnugent/presentations) and DM any questions to him on [Twitter](https://twitter.com/drnugent).